+Option a): 14

+Option b): 8

+Option c): 0

+Option d): 1

+Option e): 8

+Option f): 4

+Since Q5 and Q6 are asking the same question, comments and proposal are provided together with Q6.

 In case option “a” is selected in the question above, it should be discussed more in details which Uu radio quality conditions should be fulfilled.
 For example, the UE may determine Uu availability/unavailability depending on whether the UE enters/exists the Uu coverage following the S-criterion.
 Additionally, the UE may evaluate the Uu radio link quality by measuring the RSRP of CSI-RS, or SSB and compare such measurements with an absolute Uu threshold which could depend on the QoS requirement of the service or compare that with respect to the sidelink radio link quality.